ISCS-ZJU/AdaMBE/README.md

  -o: The ordering technique used.
 1: random, 2: increasing, 3: unilateral order mentioned in ooMBEA.
 ```
 ## Experimental workflow
-We provide the scripts to generate the experimental results of Figure 6-13 and Table 2 in the directory `scripts/`.
+We provide the scripts to generate the experimental results of Figure 8-14 in the directory `scripts/`.
 You can execute the scripts as following.
 ```
 # Running on a machine with a 96-core CPU and a GPU
 bash ./scripts/gen-fig-8.sh